7 ¿Cuál es tu día festivo favorito?

 What did you learn about your partner’s holiday traditions? 🙂

-To better compare and contrast your holiday traditions with Latinx ones, it is important to ask more questions.
+To better compare and contrast your holiday traditions with Latinx ones, it is important to inquire and ask more questions about these celebrations.
 You could use the verbs saber and conocer to accomplish this.
 Both verbs mean to know.
 However, saber and conocer are used in different contexts.

-Watch as Breakthrough Spanish describes the differences between saber and conocer with examples in context.
+Watch as holamydailyspanish provides the differences between saber and conocer.

-For a summary of the verbs saber and conocer and how to use them in conversation, see the following slide.
+For a summary of the verbs saber and conocer and how to use them in conversation, see Slide 44.

 Actividad I